John Batchelor and Lou Ann Hammond talk about Carlos Ghosn

 Japan is saying that the CEO of Nissan had the right to give himself a golden parachute after his retirement, but they are charging him with not reporting it.

 I know a teacher in California that became an administrator a couple of years before they retired.
 That granted them a higher retirement rate.
 It also granted them the right to work as an independent contractor for about $500 a day.
 Writing golden parachutes as independent contractors are in many businesses and deemed legal.
 Those people do not pay the revenue until they make the income.
 The school doesn’t report the expense till they pay it.
-The independent contractor doesn’t report it and pay taxes till they make the income, even if the budget is set aside.
+The independent contractor doesn’t report it and pays taxes till they make the income, even if the budget is set aside.

 Here is the question?
 If Ghosn didn’t receive the income, and it doesn’t look like he will receive the income, is Kelly’s defense accurate that the post-retirement income was only a proposal, not a legally guaranteed plan?
 It appears that the proposed income won’t be received so has there been any crime committed?
-Some people are getting confused, thinking that Ghosn underreported income, and didn’t pay taxes on that income.
+Some people are getting confused, thinking that Ghosn under-reported income, and didn’t pay taxes on that income.
 There is no tax fraud since the income was deferred, taxes weren’t due.

 Could the Nissan board legally have voted to fire Ghosn?